mattcree/token_parser/README.md

 ```$ grap "is this message %{0} ballpark %{1S3}"```

-The program will accept user input and will print/repeat that input if it matches the argument.
+The program will accept user input and will print/repeat that input if it matches the initial arguments.

 To stop the program, type ```:quit```